 July 15 @ 2:00 pm – 3:00 pm

-Join us on Wednesday, July 15 at 2pm for our webinar “Women in Florida Field Botany: 1837-1972” presented by Florida Museum’s Herbarium Collection Manager Dr. Alan Franck.
+Join us on Wednesday, July 15 at 2pm for our webinar “Women in Florida Field Botany: 1872-1971” presented by the Florida Museum’s Herbarium Collections Manager, Dr. Alan Franck, and University of Florida Bachelor of Science Student, Serenity Mettler.

 People like Alvan W. Chapman and John K. Small figure prominently in early Florida botany.
 Often overlooked are many women who made significant contributions in Florida field botany, such as Mary C. Reynolds, Eleanor Scull, Lucia McCulloch, Mary F. Baker, Lillian Arnold, Mary Agnes Chase, Helen Butts Correll, Ruth Schornherst Breen, Olga Lakela and others.
 This talk will explore their work and bring them back into the story.